walmsles/aws-lambda-python-cdk/README.md

 ## Hexagonal Architecture

 There has been a lot of talk about [Hexagonal Architectures](https://alistair.cockburn.us/hexagonal-architecture/) in the AWS Serverless wold this year and I have written some articles on this topic which you can find on [my blog](https://blog.walmsles.io).
 In this repo I use the Dependency Inversion principle in building out Ports and Adapters to create loosely coupled classes for accesing AWS Cloud resources.
 This helps in reducing the need for mocking AWS SDK calls in order to test the Microservice code you are writing which is often hard or problematic for developers new to AWS Serverless.
+You can eliminate the need for MOCKING AWS SDK calls through using a "Ports" and "Adapters" implementation - you still need mocks (of fakes) for each of your adapters - but you won't need any mocking libraries or need to worry about how your code calls the SDK - not for unit tests anyway!
+This will enable you and your team to move faster - I find developers new to serverless really struggle with "mocking" the AWS SDK.

+Hold on!
+If you don't mock AWS SDK calls - how am I going to test that writing a file to S3 works?
+Well - we do that here in Integration tests which push up cloud infrastructure and trigger your Lambda directly with fixtures representing the integration event which triggers them - in this way you are testing how the real adapters call the AWS SDK by validating the outcome with real instances of the services - no need to mock when you are in the cloud.

+I love zero AWS SDB mocking!
+It makes more sense to developers and everyone is happier!

 I am using this repo to also explore this concept and the ideas presented here will change as I mature my understanding through building and testing.